uf-mil/mil/Trajectory-Generator.md

 # System Details #

 ## Configuration ##
-* Any kinematic/dynamic constraints that can be provided ahead-of-time to the T-generator
+* Any kinematic and/or dynamic constraints that can be provided ahead-of-time to the T-Generator
 * TBD

 ## Data input  ##
-* Starting point for trajectory - query for new trajectory should be received in a ROS action msg
+* Starting point for trajectory - query for new trajectory should be received via ROS actionlib
-* Variable vehicle-specific limitations on the trajectory generation (TBD)
+* Variable vehicle-specific limitations on the trajectory generation

 ## Data output
 * Next waypoint - Should be a ROS topic?